herat130/mobx/README.md

 -  store testing best practice
 - async data handling in mobx store

+## notes:
-- only tht component will be render where store has been change using mobx
+- only tht component will be render where store has been change using mobx and mark with observer
+- for async action mark callback function of the promise with decorator @action  or use flow generator fn or use runInAction for typescript support

+### to run the project
+- npm i
+- npm start [will bootstrap server and client]